 Paz has served as president of both the Napier-Looby Bar Association and Napier-Looby Bar Foundation, and Secretary of the Tennessee Bar Association.
 He has served on the board of the Nashville Bar Association, and is a Fellow in the Nashville Bar Association and Tennessee Bar Association.

-A lifelong resident of Nashville, Paz has been involved in a variety of community activities, Paz has served as Chair of the Christ The King School board.
-In addition to bar association and civic activities, he has served on the Father Ryan High School board of trustees, the Pastoral Council of Christ The King Church and the board of directors of the Belcourt Theatre.
+A lifelong resident of Nashville, Paz has been involved in a variety of community activities.
+He has served as Chair of the Christ The King School board.
+In addition to bar association and civic activities, he has served on the Father Ryan High School board of trustees, the Pastoral Council of Christ The King Church, and the board of directors of the Belcourt Theatre.
 Paz has also been involved in the arts, representing and promoting visual artists and musicians during his practice.
 Paz has published two poetry collections.
+Paz currently serves on the Board of Directors of Tennessee Justice For Our Neighbors.

 - Christ The King School: School Board (President 2012-2014)